Toward Sufficient Statistical Power in Algorithmic Bias Assessment: A Test for ABROCA: Introduction

 \textbf{RQ1:} What statistical test is suitable for assessing significant algorithmic bias through ABROCA's distribution?\\ \textbf{RQ2:} How much statistical power does this test achieve under typical EDM study sample sizes?\\ \textbf{RQ3:} How does the statistical power of ABROCA-based bias assessment depend on group and outcome class imbalances?

 By addressing these questions, we provide practical guidance for researchers on selecting statistical methods to test bias using ABROCA while minimizing false positives and ensuring reliable claims of fairness.
-To promote reproducibility, we contribute open-source code for simulating statistical power and testing ABROCA under varying conditions.\footnote{https://anonymous.4open.science/r/bias-power} This work enhances the rigor of algorithmic fairness research in EDM, contributing to emerging fairness evaluation methods.
+To promote reproducibility, we contribute open-source code for simulating statistical power and testing ABROCA under varying conditions.\footnote{https://github.com/conradborchers/abroca-test-power} This work enhances the rigor of algorithmic fairness research in EDM, contributing to emerging fairness evaluation methods.